CSE512-14W/a3-chaoyu-aniket/README.md

 ## Running Instructions

 Put your running instructions here.
-Although not required, it would be great if your submissions can be opened online.
+(Tell us how to open your visualization.)

-[Github Pages](http://pages.github.com/) is one easy solution.
-Your source code should be in the `src` folder.
+If your visualization is web-based,  it would be great if your submissions can be opened online.
+[Github Pages](http://pages.github.com/) and Mike Bostock's [Bl.ocks.org](http://bl.ocks.org) are good and easy way to put your visualization online so you can put your link here.

 ## Story Board

-Put your storyboard content or a link to your storyboard pdf file here.
+Put either your storyboard content or a [link](storyboard.pdf)  to your storyboard pdf file here.
 (You can upload storyboard.pdf to your root folder.)
+Just like A2, you can use any software to create a *reasonable* pdf storyboard.

 ### Changes between Storyboard and the Final Implementation

 A paragraph explaining changes between the storyboard and the final implementation.

 ## Development Process